BCL (Hons) (NFQ Level 8)

 There’s a natural aﬃnity between the disciplines of law and history.
 Each is shaped by the other.
 Important historical events are often interlinked with contemporary legal structures.
 Legal reform may be prompted by the deﬁning events of the past.

-KEY FACT: UCD Law graduates have been admitted to study for postgraduate degrees at many prestigious universities abroad, including Harvard, Oxford, Cambridge, Berkeley and European University Institute.
+KEY FACT: UCD Law graduates have been admitted to study for postgraduate degrees at many prestigious universities, including Cambridge, European University Institute, Harvard, Oxford and National University Singapore.

 First & Second Year

-First year focuses on core Irish law modules, including:
+First year focuses on core law modules, including:

 In addition, you are introduced to modern European and Irish history.

 In second year, you’ll study:

 You’ll also engage with international history.

 With a wide choice of law and history modules available, you can pursue your own areas of interest.
 Modules include:

 You may also be interested in taking modules offered by our Clinical Legal Education Centre (CLEC), such as Advocacy & Mooting, and Law, Ethics & Legal Practice.